AnyGrasp: Robust and Efficient Grasp Perception in Spatial and Temporal Domains: Abstract

 \section{Abstract}

 As the basis for prehensile manipulation, it is vital to enable robots to grasp as robustly as humans.
-In daily manipulation, our grasping system is prompt, accurate, flexible and continuous across spatial and temporal domains.
+Our innate grasping system is prompt, accurate, flexible, and continuous across spatial and temporal domains.
 Few existing methods cover all these properties for robot grasping.
-In this paper, we propose a new methodology for grasp perception to enable robots these abilities.
+In this paper, we propose AnyGrasp for grasp perception to enable robots these abilities using a parallel gripper.
 Specifically, we develop a dense supervision strategy with real perception and analytic labels in the spatial-temporal domain.
 Additional awareness of objects' center-of-mass is incorporated into the learning process to help improve grasping stability.
 Utilization of grasp correspondence across observations enables dynamic grasp tracking.
-Our model, AnyGrasp, can generate accurate, full-DoF, dense and temporally-smooth grasp poses efficiently, and works robustly against large depth sensing noise.
-Embedded with AnyGrasp, we achieve a 93.3\% success rate when clearing bins with over 300 unseen objects, which is comparable with human subjects under controlled conditions.
-Over 900 MPPH is reported on a single-arm system.
+Our model can efficiently generate accurate, 7-DoF, dense, and temporally-smooth grasp poses and works robustly against large depth-sensing noise.
+Using AnyGrasp, we achieve a 93.3\% success rate when clearing bins with over 300 unseen objects, which is on par with human subjects under controlled conditions.
+Over 900 mean-picks-per-hour is reported on a single-arm system.
 For dynamic grasping, we demonstrate catching swimming robot fish in the water.